 Who’s it for: Just about anyone but gamers.

-We’ve been big fans of the Dell XPS 13 for years now, and the 2018 version is no exception.
-It iterated upon the classic design of the year before with the option for a new paint job, a new fabric feel, and improved weight distribution.
+We’ve been big fans of the XPS 13 for years now, and the 2019 version is no exception.
+It iterates upon the classic design of the year before with the option for a new paint job, a new fabric feel, and improved weight distribution.
 It’s a little thinner and lighter than its predecessor, but the true reason we love this laptop more than any other is because of how strong a contender it is at its $1,000 entry-level price point.

-Even the most affordable of the new XPS 13 includes a Core i5-8250U CPU, but for a little more you can double up the RAM to 8GB and storage to 256GB for improved performance.
-It has a beautiful screen at either 1080p or 4K and though we miss the as-standard touch-screen functionality, the overall performance of this device, with workday-long battery life makes it our continued favorite laptop of them all — and that includes over the other Dell’s too.
+Even the most affordable of the new XPS 13 includes a Core i5-8250U CPU, 8GB of RAM, and 256GB of SSD storage.
+It has a beautiful screen at either 1080p or 4K and though we miss the as-standard touch-screen functionality, the overall performance of this device, with workday-long battery life makes it our continued favorite laptop of them all — and that includes over the other Dells, too.

 Why you should buy this: Its display is beautiful and all around performance is fantastic.